- Choose your path

 In this example we are using Qodo.ai.

-Download this file and unzip it into travel-agent/akka-context/
+Download this file and unzip it into helloworld-agent/akka-context/

 .
 This provides the AI with Akka SDK specific knowledge.